How to contact your Probation Officer?

-The goal of the Probation department is to provide the least restrictive program available to meet the needs of your child.
+The goal of the Probation Department is to provide the least restrictive program available to meet the needs of your child.
 The decision to identify the correct program involves looking at several factors.
-These include the nature o the offense, did it involve violence or result in an injury to another party?
+These include the nature of the offense; did it involve violence or result in an injury to another party?
 Is there restitution owed to the victim and how long will it take to pay the amount?
 What was the minor's level of remorse or attitude about the offense?
-Is there issues with truancy, drugs or alcohol, or is the family experiencing a level of conflict which requires probation involvement?
+Are there issues with truancy, drugs or alcohol, or is the family experiencing a level of conflict which requires probation involvement?
 These are just some of the areas assessed.

 If your child has had a previous diversion program from probation and receives a citation for possession of alcohol or marijuana, the matter will be referred to Traffic Court where a fine, counseling and sanctions on a drivers license or privilege can be imposed.

-Each group home has different program requirements, so it is difficult to answer it terms of a release date.
+Each group home has different program requirements, so it is difficult to answer in terms of a release date.
 It is best not to think in terms of the child "doing time".
-Emphasis will be placed on meeting each child's needs during their time at a group of foster home.
-On average, most children are remain in placement approximately 12 months.
+Emphasis will be placed on meeting each child's needs during their time at a group or foster home.
+On average, most children remain in placement approximately 12 months.
 They will have a court hearing every 6 months to address their progress and expected date of return to their family.